 Division 47 Email List

-Division 47 started its own email list for members and those interested in the field of exercise and sport psychology.
-The Division 47 email list is specifically for members interested in postings on issues, questions, information and findings concerning, (a) research in exercise and sport psychology, and (b) professional practice issues in exercise and sport psychology.
+Div.
+47 started its own email list for members and those interested in the field of exercise and sport psychology.
+The Div.
+47 email list is specifically for members interested in postings on issues, questions, information and findings concerning, (a) research in exercise and sport psychology, and (b) professional practice issues in exercise and sport psychology.

 Email List Guidelines